Ellington (Google Maps Location)

 Unfortunately, Damian’s juices were flowing Damian-style, which means he didn’t really care to learn about Victorian fashions or early 20th century milk bottles.
-It took him a while to warm up to the tour, given by a very nice and very understanding woman who was well-versed in all things Nellie.
+It took him a while to warm up to the tour, given by a very nice and very understanding woman who was well-versed in all things Nellie McKnight.

 Who was Nellie?
 Nellie was born the second of six children on July 22, 1894 on her father’s farm in Ellington CT in the house her grandfather built in 1850 at the intersection of Sadds Mill Road and Muddy Brook Road.
-Geeze, even their road names sound straight out of the Dust Bowl.
+Geeze, even Ellington’s road names sound straight out of the Dust Bowl.

 Educated in the local schools, she was graduated from Rockville High School in 1913.
 Nellie attended Mount Holyoke College in South Hadley MA and graduated in 1917.
 Nellie taught school until 1929 when she returned to Ellington and became the librarian of the Hall Memorial Library until her retirement in 1967.
 Impressive, to say the least.